 Fall 2012 quarter

-- Ted Whitesell geography, environmental studies , Dina Roberts conservation biology, wildlife management , Erin Ellis chemical oceanography, biogeochemistry, freshwater ecology
+- Ted Whitesell geography, environmental studies , Dina Roberts conservation biology, wildlife management , Erin Martin chemical oceanography, biogeochemistry, freshwater ecology

 Students will examine in detail a variety of environmental problems, using the skills they gained in their first year of MES core studies to carry out individual or small group projects.
 Students and faculty will also work together to apply what has been learned throughout the core sequence about interdisciplinary environmental research to design individual thesis research plans that will be ready to carry out by the end of the fall quarter of the student's second year.